 6.2 The packing, marking, and labelling of cylinders shall be in accordance with the requirements of cylinders for liquid gases given in the Gas Cylinder Rules, 2016, with such modifications as may be ordered from time to time by the chief inspector of explosives, Government of India, or any other duly constituted authority.
 Other containers shall also be marked and labelled in accordance with the instructions issued from time to time by the above-mentioned authority.

-6.3 Another prescribed packaging is a non-refillable metal container of approved design and of suitable capacity and complying with the requirements as mentioned in table 7.
+6.3 Another prescribed packaging is a non-refillable metal container of approved design and of suitable capacity and complying with the requirements as mentioned in Table 7.
 The non-refillable metal container should withstand the pressure and should not burst from the body and should leak from the safety device or from the bottom crimping.

 Table 7 Metal Container Packaging